 How do I access Money For Meals?

-Once you make an appointment, you need to show up with your physical student ID.
-A Food Pantry Staff member will then ask you a series of questions to learn about your needs.
+In Abby’s House the Basic Needs Coordinator will ask you a couple of questions to learn about how we can best assist you.
 After that, you can select a Waremart or Campus Dining gift card, and then you’re all set.

 Is it better to donate food or money?

 We always appreciate both!
 However, food donations are best during the holidays and Winter because that is generally when we need the most food.
 Donating food is also the most immediate way to help our customers.
 On the other hand, donating money goes towards more long-term ways of helping us improve our services.